 The Liquefied Petroleum Gas (LPG) Training decision has provided for 500 training places at TAFE Institutes to upgrade the skills of mechanics and related tradespersons to meet registration requirements for LPG installations and conversions.
-The Department of Education and Training has been provided funding of \$0.7 million, which has been allocated on the advice of the Victorian Automotive Chamber of Commerce, as well as \$0.1 million from the Skill-Up program to address immediate skill shortages in the production of LPG kits.
+The Department of Education and Training has been provided funding of \$0.7 million, as well as \$0.1 million from the Skill-Up program to address immediate skill shortages in the production of LPG kits.